adengitstuff/fovusproj/README.md

 you e-mail me, I can send over config and credentials if you'd like to test Amplify deploy!

+(Optional) Step 5: Monitor backend

+You can log into AWS to view the File Table, Ec2 instances, buckets, and anything else in the project's deployment stack.

+Log into AWS Backend with:

+    1. Go to aws.amazon.com and click "Sign In"
+    2. Click "IAM user" in order to sign in

+    It will ask for the following info:

+    Account ID: 654654352890
+    IAM Username: Fovusteam
+    Password: Fovus*123

 # Live Demo Steps